 Since N6AMT1 is involved in histone H4 monomethylation and possibly DNA methylation, we reasoned that it could impact mitochondria through transcriptional regulation in the nucleus.
-We depleted N6AMT1 using CRISPR/Cas9 in human chronic myelogenous leukemia K562 cells and performed RNA sequencing (RNA-Seq) on total RNA (Figures 1E-F and S1C, Supplementary table S3).
-Gene set enrichment analysis (GSEA) revealed no trend in the overall transcription of MitoCarta3.0 genes (Figure S1C, Supplementary table S4) and we obtained similar results when we re-analyzed a published RNA-Seq dataset of A549 lung carcinoma cells treated with small interfering RNAs targeting N6AMT1 (Figure S1D, Supplementary table S5).
-Importantly, and in contrast to earlier studies, we included genes encoded by the mitochondrial genome in our RNA-Seq analysis, allowing us to observe a profound decrease in all 13 mt-mRNAs in N6AMT1-depleted cells (Figure 1F).
-Accordingly, we found decreased respiration in N6AMT1-depleted cells (Figure 1G).
-We conclude that N6AMT1 is required for mt-DNA expression and mitochondrial function, even though the protein is not present within mitochondria proteins.
+We depleted N6AMT1 using CRISPR/Cas9 in human chronic myelogenous leukemia K562 cells and performed RNA sequencing (RNA-Seq) on total RNA (Fig. 1 E and F, SI Appendix, Fig. S1D, and Dataset S3).
+Gene set enrichment analysis (GSEA) (37, 38) revealed no trend in the overall transcription of MitoCarta3.0 genes (SI Appendix, Fig. S1D and Dataset S4) and we obtained similar results when we reanalyzed a published RNA-Seq dataset of A549 lung carcinoma cells treated with small interfering RNAs targeting N6AMT1 (28) (SI Appendix, Fig. S1E and Dataset S5).
+Importantly, and in contrast to earlier studies, we included genes encoded by the mitochondrial genome in our RNA-Seq analysis, allowing us to observe a profound decrease in all 11 mt-mRNAs, corresponding to the 13 mitochondrial open-reading frames (ORFs), in N6AMT1-depleted cells (Fig. 1F).
+Accordingly, we found decreased respiration in N6AMT1-depleted cells (Fig. 1G).
+We conclude that N6AMT1 is required for mt-DNA expression and mitochondrial function, even though the protein is not present within mitochondria and is not directly involved in transcriptional regulation of the nuclear genes encoding mitochondrial proteins.